atacker22dw/Multifaceted-Brain-Imaging-Data-Integration-via-Analysis-of-Subspaces/README.md

 # Multifaceted Brain Imaging Data Integration via Analysis of Subspaces
 This repository hosts code corresponding to the Manuscript, *Multifaceted Brain Imaging Data Integration via Analysis of Subspaces*.
-This manuscript is currently under revision at
+This manuscript is currently under revision for the *Integrating and Analyzing Complex High-Dimensional Data in Social and Behavioral Sciences Research* special edition of *Psychometrika*, and the preprint can be found at [arXiv](https://arxiv.org/abs/2408.16791).